parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Failover Group is highlighted.](media/failover-group-list.png "Failover Group is highlighted")

-7. On the **Failover group** pane you will see a map displaying the locations of the _Primary_ and _Secondary_ SQL Database servers within the failover group.
+7. On the **Failover group** pane, you will see a map displaying the locations of the _Primary_ and _Secondary_ SQL Database servers within the failover group.
 Below that, the _Primary_ database shows as **Automatic** failover for Read/Write of data, while the _Secondary_ database does not since it is currently Read only.

     ![Map display of Primary and Secondary databases.](media/failover-group-map.png "Map display of Primary and Secondary databases")